 “A moving and deeply felt tribute to a love that dared to speak its name once—or maybe twice—and then forever held its tongue.
 We suffer in silence, we love in silence, and we regret and learn to live our unlived lives in silence as well.” —André Aciman, author of Call Me by Your Name

-“A novel of immeasurable sadness, in a league with Graham Greene’s The End of the Affair…Boyne is very, very good at portraying the destructive power of a painfully kept secret…this is a forbidden love story, a gay love story, but one with a terrible twist.” —John Irving, author of A Prayer for Owen Meany “John Boyne brings a completely fresh eye to the most important stories…He is one of the great craftsmen in contemporary literature.” —Colum McCann, author of Let the Great World Spin
+“A novel of immeasurable sadness, in a league with Graham Greene’s The End of the Affair…Boyne is very, very good at portraying the destructive power of a painfully kept secret…this is a forbidden love story, a gay love story, but one with a terrible twist.” —John Irving, author of A Prayer for Owen Meany “John Boyne brings a completely fresh eye to the most important stories…He is one of the great craftsmen in contemporary literature.” —Colum McCann, National Book Award-winning author of Let the Great World Spin

 “A wonderful, sad, tender book [that] is going to have an enormous impact on everyone who reads it.” —Colm Tóibín, author of Brooklyn

 “A gripping, superbly plotted novel, filled with surprises that are by turns confounding, disturbing and tremendously moving.
 For all its spellbinding narrative momentum, The Absolutist is, in the end, a sober meditation on the heartbreak that ensues when people and principles collide.” —Paul Russell, author of The Unreal Life of Sergey Nabokov

 “Extraordinary…The narrative is by turns surprising and tragic in equal measure while its troubling conclusion will stay with readers long after they’ve closed the book.” —Carlo Gébler, author of The Dead Eight

 “Powerful, poignant, and beautifully written.
 This will become a classic war novel.” —The Bookseller

 “A fable about forbidden love in the first world war…effortlessly readable.” —The Guardian